-Note 6 - Marketable Securities and Other Investments
+Note 5 - Marketable Securities and Other Investments

-The Company accounts for marketable securities and other investments at fair value or considers fair value in their measurement under various accounting literature, including SFAS No. 115, Accounting for Certain Investments in Debt and Equity Instruments ("SFAS 115"), SFAS 157 and SFAS 159.
-Adjustments to the fair value in the Company's marketable securities and other investments are reflected in accumulated other comprehensive gain.
+The Company accounts for marketable securities and other investments at fair value or considers fair value in their measurement under various accounting literature, including SFAS No. 115, Accounting for Certain Investments in Debt and Equity Instruments ("SFAS 115") and SFAS 157.
+Adjustments to the fair value in the Company's marketable securities and other investments are reflected in accumulated other comprehensive income (loss).

-Marketable securities were \$1,125,000 at February 28, 2009 and November 30, 2008.
-Included within marketable securities on the accompanying consolidated balance sheets as of February 28, 2009 and November 30, 2008 are variable rate, long-term, tax-exempt municipal bonds.
+Marketable securities were \$960,000 at August 31, 2009 and \$1,125,000 at November 30, 2008.
+Included within marketable securities on the accompanying consolidated balance sheets as of August 31, 2009 and November 30, 2008 are variable rate, long-term, tax-exempt municipal bonds.
 The interest rate on these variable rate municipal bonds resets every seven days to adjust to current market conditions.
 The Company can redeem these investments at cost at any time with seven days notice.
 Therefore, the investments are held at cost, which approximate fair value and are classified as short-term investments on the accompanying consolidated balance sheets.
 The Company holds these investments as available for sale.